PAIDiPaidThis.com

 How much does it cost to put a dog to sleep in the UK?

-It depends on your dog's size, whether you go to the clinic or book a home visit, the time of day, and the cremation afterwards.
+It depends on your dog's size, whether you go to the clinic or book a home visit, the time of day, and the cremation or burial you choose afterwards.
 Larger dogs cost more at both stages.
-The real bills below give you a realistic range.
+The real bills below give you a realistic range rather than a single quoted figure.

 Does a bigger dog really cost more?

 Yes.
 Bigger dogs need a larger dose of sedative and injection, and cremation is priced by weight, so a large breed costs more than a small one at both stages.
-Ask the practice how they band their sizes so there are no surprises.
+Ask the practice how they band their sizes, since the jump between bands can be the difference between a modest bill and a much bigger one.

 Can I bury my dog at home instead of cremation?